ITO Section 182 | Offences and penalties

 24

-Any person who is involved in asset move, as defined in clause (5C) of section 2 of the Ordinance, from a specified territory to an unspecified territory.
+Any person who is involved in asset move as defined in clause (5C) of section 2 of the Ordinance from specified territory to an unspecified territory.

-Such person shall pay a penalty of: - Rs.
-100,000 or - an amount equal to 100% of the tax, whichever is higher.
-General
+Such person shall pay a penalty of one hundred thousand rupees or an amount equal to one hundred per cent of the tax, whichever is higher.

 25